-Sample obtained by Method 3 (BM of Sn powders, BM of this powder with part of Al, BM with the rest of Al) displayed slight tin leakage from outer sample regions during sintering phase.
-The resulting, as-produced microstructure is the finest (Figure 6a), even if a certain amount of pores (~2%) can be observed (Figure 4).
-They are relatively small (ranging from nanometres or few microns to less than 50 μm) and have a roughly rounded shape in longitudinal sections, suggesting a roughly spherical shape; on the other hand, regions with intermediate composition are elongated perpendicularly to compression direction.
-According to EDS analysis, the composition is: Al 53.3%m, Sn 33.6%m, O 13.1%m.
+Sample obtained by Method 3 (ball milling of Sn powders, ball milling of this powder with part of Al, ball milling with the rest of Al) displayed slight tin leakage from outer sample regions during sintering phase.
+The resulting, as-produced microstructure is the finest (Figure 6a), even if a certain amount of pores (~ 2%) can be observed (Figure 4).
+They are relatively small (ranging from nanometres or few microns to less than 50 μ m) and have a roughly rounded shape in longitudinal sections, suggesting a roughly spherical shape; on the other hand, regions with intermediate composition are elongated perpendicularly to compression direction.
+According to EDS analysis, the composition is: Al 53.3% mass, Sn 33.6% mass, O 13.1% mass.
 After 100 thermal cycles, the microstructure, at low (Figure 6b) and at higher magnification (Figure 6d) remains almost the same.
 However, porosity content increases (Figure 4).